I love the muted pastels in this color palette.

-Disclosure: This post contains affiliate link(s).
-If you click on them and then buy something, I will receive a few pennies (at no extra cost to you) that will help keep the lights on in the studio.)
+Supplies used in this journal spread (These are affiliate links.
+This means that if you click on the link and buy certain items, I will receive a small commission (at no extra cost to you) to help keep the lights on in the studio.)

 “To me, photography is an art of observation.
 It’s about finding something interesting in an ordinary place.” ~Elliott Erwitt

 I recently downloaded the Seek app on my phone to help me identify plants and animals.
 Just take a photo and the software tells you what you found.

 I took it along on my latest hike and put it through its paces.
 I started with 2 plants that I knew to see how it would do.
 It got them both right.

 Then I used it on some plants that I was unfamiliar with.
 I double checked the identification online and it seemed to get them correct also.